The Riftwar Legacy: Krondor: The Betrayal

 The bloodletting has started.
 Nighthawks are murdering again.
 Politics is a dangerous, cut-throat game once more.
 At the root of all this unrest lie the mysterious machinations of a group of magicians known as the Six.

 Meanwhile, renegade Tsurani gem smugglers, a rival criminal gang to the Mockers led by someone known only as the Crawler, and traitors to the crown, are all conspiring to bring the Kingdom of the Isles to its knees.

 Krondor: The Assassins

 The Assassin's Guild returns to Krondor, seemingly killing without pattern or purpose.
 Squire James and newly commissioned Lieutenant William conDoin are plummeted into a dark world of Murder and politics as war threatens to engulf the Kingdom, for among those murdered is a noble from a neighbouring state.

 Time is short and the city is gripped in terror as the two young men race to find the man responsible for this act of war, a mysterious figure known as the Crawler.

 Krondor: Tear of the Gods

-This is the third novel in the series which finds the armies of Novindus reaching The Kingdom and the intervention of a new player in the war.
+This is the third novel in the series in which Squire James must retrieve the titular artifact after it has been stolen by pirates, which may plunge the Kingdom into chaos.